mit-rss/intro_to_linux/README.md

 More commands can be found in this [cheatsheet](https://tmuxcheatsheet.com/).
 Explore some tmux commands!

-**b.** Detatch from your current tmux session.
+**b.** Detach from your current tmux session.
 This is similar to "saving and exiting" your tmux session.

 > When answering this question, you can use the corresponding `tmux` command or the keybinding.
 > For the keybinding, enter in the following format: `Ctrl+b <key>`.
 For example, `Ctrl+b c` for creating a new tab.